sibvisions/reactUI.example/src/readme-files/example-screen/README.md

 # Example-Screen
-In this example-screen I'm going to use some customizing, API-functions, hooks and requests to use [custom-components](../custom-component/) to modify the data of the already existing screen of my VisionX-application.
+In this example-screen I'm going to use some customizing, API-functions, hooks and requests to use [custom-components](../custom-component/) to modify the data of an already existing workscreen.

 ## 1. Customize the screen
 Firstly we'll have to add the [screen-wrapper](../screen-wrapper) to the application, so there is an entrypoint to the workscreen, so it can be customized.
 In the onLogin function I'm going to add the screen-wrapper to the following screen, but only when the user "features" is logged in.
 The onLogin function has to be passed to the `<ReactUI />` component to work.